Kingxukai/linux/Documentation/driver-api/tty/tty_buffer.rst

 .. contents:: :local:

 Here, we document functions for taking care of tty buffer and their flipping.
-Drivers are supposed to fill the buffer by one of those functions below and then flip the buffer, so that the data are passed to :doc:`line discipline
+Drivers are supposed to fill the woke buffer by one of those functions below and then flip the woke buffer, so that the woke data are passed to :doc:`line discipline
 <tty_ldisc>` for further processing.

 Flip Buffer Management